kbnewlon/README-generator/README.md

 LINK TO WALKTHROUGH

-SAMPLE RAD ME PIC
+SAMPLE READ ME PIC
+Copyright (c) 2020, Kayla Newlon.
+(MIT License)

-Description: This is a CLI used for creating READMEs
+Description: This is a Node CLI used for creating READMEs

 Your task is to create a command-line application that dynamically generates a professional README.md from a user's input using the [Inquirer package](https://www.npmjs.com/package/inquirer).
 Review the [Good README guide](../../01-HTML-Git-CSS/04-Supplemental/Good-README-Guide/README.md) as a reminder of everything that a quality, professional README contains.
 The application will be invoked with the following command: